praveenkurup/praveenkurup/README.md

 - Experiment with AI / ML models and CV projects
 - Love prototyping odd ideas — if it’s quirky, I’ll try it

-### 🎯 Interests
+## 🎯 Interests
-- 🏎️ F1 fan
+- 🏎️ Big F1 fan—love tracking races, teams, and all the speed madness
-- ♟️ Chess player
+- ♟️ Playing chess and always trying to outsmart myself
-- 🎸 Learning guitar and jamming to tunes
+- 🎸 Learning guitar and messing around with riffs and tunes
-- 🧱 Building IoT gadgets and tinkering with sensors
+- 🧱 Building IoT gadgets and getting hands dirty with sensors
-- 🤖 Automating workflows and making life easier with scripts
+- 🤖 Automating boring stuff so life’s a bit easier (It never is, but hey, thats the point right?)
-- 🎬 Editing videos, creating motion graphics, and experimenting with visual effects
+- 🎬 Editing videos, adding cool effects, and playing with motion graphics
-- 🔒 Exploring cybersecurity tools and ethical hacking techniques
+- 🔒 Checking out cybersecurity tools and learning ethical hacking tricks
-- 🧪 Tinkering with weird projects and learning new tech
+- 🧪 Experimenting with random projects and picking up new tech for fun
+- 🧨 Always ready to blow something up—just to see what happens!
+(Not something I am very proud off)

 ### 💡 Background
 Born in **2007**.
 I started coding at **12** with web development and gradually learned C++, Python, and other tools while building small real-world projects.
 I’m self-taught, curious, and always open to collaboration or a fun challenge.